-If you have some general questions about your stay or fishing, consider compiling them in one email that can be sent prior to Green Season opening.
-Not only with this better prepare you for your visit but allow you to focus on the moment once you’re here and immerse yourself in the beauty of each day.
+If you have some general questions about your stay or fishing, consider compiling them in one email that can be sent prior to the season opening.
+Not only will this better prepare you for your visit but allow you to focus on the moment once you’re here and immerse yourself in the beauty of each day.

 Utilize Your Guide’s Expertise

 Choosing to fish with a guide means you’re paying for his or her expertise.
 Sure, they’ll be happy to net and unhook a fish, repair your leader, tie on a new fly or show you the best place to fish.